Icinga/icinga2/doc/3-monitoring-basics.md

 ## <a id="commands"></a> Commands

-Icinga 2 uses three different command object types to specify how checks should be performed, notifications should be sent and events should be handled.
+Icinga 2 uses three different command object types to specify how checks should be performed, notifications should be sent, and events should be handled.

 ### <a id="command-environment-variables"></a> Environment Variables for Commands